HELPS in THREE MINUTES

 If you receive what is called a 1099c or have other questions, please look at this HELPS article, “Past Due Income Taxes."

-Eric Olsen, Executive Director HELPS nonprofit law firm.
+Eric Olsen, Executive Director HELPS Law Group.

 Find Out More About HELPS